-The Accelerated BSN (BSN/ACC) Option
+The Accelerated BSN (BSN/ACC) Track

-The Accelerated BSN (BSN/ACC) option allows students with an earned baccalaureate degree in another discipline to move through the baccalaureate nursing pre-licensure program within a reduced time frame.
-Students in the BSN/ACC option begin coursework each May and complete the BSN program in 15 months.
+The Accelerated BSN (BSN/ACC) track allows students with an earned baccalaureate degree in another discipline to move through the baccalaureate nursing pre-licensure program within a reduced time frame.
+Students in the BSN/ACC track begin coursework each May and complete the BSN program in 15 months.
 Courses are offered full-time only.